Jim Moran: Personal life

-Moran has been married and divorced three times.
+Moran has been married four times and divorced three times.
 His second wife, Mary Howard Moran, filed for divorce in 1999, one day after an argument at the couple's Alexandria home that resulted in a visit from the police.
 The Congressman provided his own divorce papers a few months later, and in 2003 the couple officially separated.
 He remarried in 2004 to real estate developer LuAnn Bennett.
 In December 2010, Moran and Bennett announced they were separating.
+Moran married a fourth time in 2025 on his 80th birthday to Deborah Warren.